 Why learn how to cook a whole fish?
-For starters, whether on a grill or roasting it in the oven, it simply tastes better.
+For starters, whether on a grill or roasting it in the oven, it tastes better.
 It’s also one of the easiest ways to cook fish.
-Whole fish are generally fresher than filleted fish—you can see the difference when purchasing—and they usually cost less than fillets, bones, and all.
+Whole fish are generally fresher than filleted fish—you can see the difference when purchasing—and usually cost less than fillets, bones, and all.

 Follow these simple steps to cook your fish whole.

 - The fish must be cleaned and gutted before cooking.
 Gutting a fish is a very easy, yet a little messy, process.
-Gutting the fish removes its entrails and other parts that could contaminate the fish flesh.
+Gutting the fish removes its entrails and other parts that could contaminate the fish’s flesh.
 Start by laying the fish on a cutting board.
-Hold it firmly on its side, so the knife or fish doesn’t slip.
+Hold it firmly on its side so the knife or fish doesn’t slip.
 Place the knife’s tip before the rear bottom fin and slice along the stomach to the neck.

-Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door or feel free to contact us— we would be happy to answer any of your questions.
+Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door!
+We also offer curbside pick-up at our South Portland location if you live locally – call for details and to place your order over the phone.
+Feel free to contact us— we will happily answer any of your questions.